Why integrate Biomass Crops into Agroforestry Systems?

 Water and air quality improvement

 Agroforestry systems with biomass crops can help regulate water flow, reducing surface runoff and the associated risks of flooding and water pollution.
-Biomass agroforestry systems, such as riparian buffers, have been proposed as a means to combat non-point source pollution from agricultural fields.
-These buffers help clean runoff water by reducing the velocity of runoff, thereby promoting infiltration, sediment deposition, and nutrient retention.
-Additionally, they reduce nutrient movement into groundwater by taking up the excess nutrients.
+Biomass agroforestry systems, such as riparian buffersare recommended as a solution to combat nonpoint source pollution from agricultural land.

 Reduce soil erosion and improve soil health

 The integration of biomass crops into agroforestry systems provides significant benefits for soil health and erosion control.
 Biomass crops have extensive root systems that help bind soil particles and prevent them from being washed away during heavy rainfall or strong winds.
-Biomass crop root systems reduce erosion by improving water infiltration, reducing impacts by water droplets, intercepting rain and snow and physically stabilizing soil by their roots and leaf litter.
-Biomass crops can enhance the physical, chemical and biological properties of the soil by adding significant amounts of above and below-ground organic matter, releasing and recycling nutrients when integrated into agroforestry systems.
+Biomass crop root systems reduce erosionby enhancing water infiltration, minimizing impacts by water droplets, intercepting rain and snow and stabilizing soil through their roots and leaf litter.
+Biomass crops have the potential to improve the soil’s physical, chemical, and biological properties by adding substantial amounts of above and below-ground organic matter, as well as the release and recycling of nutrients when integrated into agroforestry systems.

-Biomass crops like Black locust and poplar have the capability to fix nitrogen, increasing the presence of nitrate and ammonium in the soil, enhancing soil fertility.
+For instance, black locust roots form a symbiotic association with nitrogen-fixing bacteria, which form nodules on the roots and convert atmospheric nitrogen into ammonium in the soil, thereby enhancing soil fertility.
 When these crops are planted on marginal lands, they have the potential to rehabilitate and improve soil conditions.
 Black locust has been used successfully in mine reclamation in Germany and in reclaiming degraded lands in Romania.
-Studies have shown Willow and Poplar trees potential for use phytoremediation of soil contaminated with heavy metals.
+Studies have shown willow and poplar tree potential for use in the phytoremediation of soil contaminated with heavy metals.

 Current UK policy

-There is the need to develop policies to facilitate the integration of biomass crops into farming systems, while acknowledging the environmental benefits provided by these crops including improving soil health, carbon sequestration, enhancing biodiversity, improving water and air quality.
-Under the current woodland grants and incentives, biomass crops and short-rotation forestry (<8 year rotation) are not currently eligible under current rules.
-There is the need to review current funding provisions and develop appropriate funding and grant options to support planting of biomass crops.
-To encourage planting of these biomass crops on farms, such grant options may be included in support schemes that farmers are already familiar with such as the Environmental Land Management (ELM) Scheme in England, Agri-Environment Climate Scheme (AECS) in Scotland, Sustainable Farming Scheme (SFS) in Wales and the woodland grants and incentives available for establishing and maintaining woodland for nature recovery.
+Biomass crops and SRF (<8-year rotation) are ineligible under current rules for woodland grants and incentives.
+There is therefore a need to develop policies that facilitate the integration of these crops into farming systems, acknowledging the environmental benefits provided by these crops, including improving soil health, carbon sequestration, enhancing biodiversity, and improving water and air quality.
+To encourage planting of these biomass crops on farms, grant options may be included in support schemes that farmers are already familiar with, such as the Environmental Land Management (ELM) Scheme in England, AgriEnvironment Climate Scheme (AECS) in Scotland, Sustainable Farming Scheme (SFS) in Wales, Small Woodland Grant scheme or the Forest Expansion Scheme in Northern Ireland, and the woodland grants and incentives available for establishing and maintaining woodland for nature recovery.

 Latest Technical Articles